mach-composer/mach-composer-cli/docs/src/guidance/tenancy.md

 In short:

 1. Follow [AWS account best practices](https://aws.amazon.com/organizations/getting-started/best-practices/).
-2. Create an AWS account for each additional commercetools project that you create, which hosts all of the AWS resources tied to that commercetools project.
+2. Create **one AWS account per commercetools project** that you create, which hosts all of the AWS resources tied to that commercetools project.
-3. Most likely there will be 'shared' accounts that host shared resources (i.e. CDN, front-ends)
+3. Create one dedicated '*service*' or '*shared*' account that hosts shared resources like component artifacts and centralized routing.

 ### Azure tenancy